 About March of Dimes Canada:

-March of Dimes Canada (MODC) was founded in 1949 to raise money for polio research.
+March of Dimes Canada (MODC) was founded in 1949 as March of Dimes to raise money for polio research.
 After the polio vaccine was created in 1955, MODC began funding centres for people with the disease, focusing on rehabilitation and job training.
 Beginning in the 1960s, MODC began to pursue its current mandate, aiming to increase the independence and community participation of people with physical disabilities.
 In 1967, the legal name was changed to the Rehabilitation Foundation for the Disabled and in 2013 it became March of Dimes Canada.

 March of Dimes Canada offers a wide array of programs including supportive housing, employment services, accessibility services, passport services, peer support services, educational support, and community participation.

 March of Dimes Canada’s Independent Living Services (making up 56% of its program spending) assists people with daily living activities in their own home.
-In F2016, it helped 4,966 clients, which was 656 more clients than in F2015.
+In F2016, it helped 4,966 clients, which was 656 more than in F2015.

 March of Dimes Canada’s Employment Services (making up 14% of its program spending) help with job placements, assessment services, and assisting Canadian Armed Forces veterans with assessment, training and counselling services.
 In F2015, it served 9,850 clients.

 The remaining 4% of program spending includes peer support services, educational programs, community engagement services and other support services.